-The 10th annual Garlic Fest is still on at the Big Yellow Merville hall will be on SUNDAY, August 22nd, 2021.
+The 12th annual Garlic Fest is still on at the Big Yellow Merville hall will be on (date to be determined).
 Selling hours are from noon to 4pm.
 Vendors will be allowed in to set up at 10:00, no sooner.
 No one is to enter the field or courtyard before 10:00.
 A bell will be rung at 10:00.
 Customers will be allowed to purchase at 12:00 and no sooner.
 A bell will be rung at 12:00.

 This year, depending on the Covid situation, there might be food trucks selling garlic infused treats and the hall kitchen might be able to surprise you with its culinary, garlicky offerings.
 While nibbling you may be able to listen to talented local musicians and stroll amid a variety of artisans with items for sale.
 Possibly inside, and definitely outside, the big hall you might be able to relax with a cool libation, breathe in the delightful aroma of garlic and maybe indulge in a culinary offering of your choice.

 Vendors will have access to washrooms through the top hall door that faces the courtyard.
 For vendors, the charge is $20/table or 5% of sales, whichever is greater.
 This year, to keep it simple, vendors just let us know if you are coming and, working on the Honour System, we’ll collect towards the end of the event, when sales are close to being finalized.
 There have been some issues previously regarding vendors not paying the 5% when they have made significant sales so do realize that this is a major fundraiser for the Merville Community Association and the venue is offering participants an excellent opportunity to make a substantial profit so please respect the payment format.